akshaygulabrao/flappybird-monorepo/README.md

-# How many neurons do you need to play flappy bird perfectly?
+# Flappy Bird with Q-Learning

 ## Introduction

-- **Research Focus:**
+Reinforcement learning
+- heuristic search of sequential decision making
+- discover solutions counterintuitive to humans
+- foundation of breakthroughs in go, chess, and protein folding

+**Contributions:**
+- Attempted to reproduce prior work
+- Had issues with stability of learning

+## Background

+### Reinforcement Learning
+1. Framework for sequential decision making
+2. Agent learns by observing environment's response to actions
+3. Goal is to maximize the reward signal given by the environment
+  - It's a numerical value
+  - Good reward signals are consistent and achievable
+  - Accurately represent the difference between optimal and suboptimal actions

+### Markov Decision Processes
+1. Formal name for sequential decision making
+2. 4 components of an MDP
+  - State space $\mathcal{S}$
+  - Action space $\mathcal{A}$
+  - Transition function $P(s'|s,a) \rightarrow [0,1]$
+  - Reward function $R(s,a) \rightarrow \mathbb{R}$
+3. Each interaction with the environment is known as a trajectory

+### Types of Reinforcement Learning
+1. There are two dimensions along which RL algorithms can be classified:
+  - Known/Unknown environment dynamics
+  - Learn expected return of each state-action
+  - Most optimal action distribution for each state
+2. Model-Based RL vs Model-Free RL
+  - Sometimes the next state is deterministic wrt action
-  - Investigate the neural network complexity required for optimal Flappy Bird performance.
+    - Map the optimal action to each state
-  - Define "perfect performance" as surpassing a handcrafted evaluation agent scoring 900/1000 over 10 runs.

-- **Contributions:**
+  - The next state is uncertain
+    - Learn the state transition function
+3. Value-based RL vs Policy-based RL
+  - Value-based: Learn the value function for each state-action
+    - The optimal policy is then trivial
-  - Development of a high-performing handcrafted agent.
+    - Exploration strategy is a hyperparameter
-  - Analysis of network complexity versus performance.
+  - Policy-based: Learn the optimal action distribution for each state
+    - Exploration strategy is baked into the policy
+    - More stable

+### Deep Q Learning
+Before Q-Learning Networks:
+- Q-Tables: learn the value of each state-action pair
+  - Suffer from the curse of dimensionality
+  - Manual feature engineering to compress the state space
-- **Methodology Rationale:**
+- Q-Learning Networks
-  - Opt for non-pixel-based learning to explore diverse model types beyond CNNs.

-There are lots of interesting ways to extend this project, but I have to start focusing on communicating my findings instead of more discovery.
+  - Learn the value of each state-action pair
+  - Automates feature engineering
+  - Networks were deep for their time

 ## Related Work

 1. [Chen.
 Deep Reinforcement Learning for Flappy Bird.
 Stanford Final Project, 2015](https://cs229.stanford.edu/proj2015/362_report.pdf)
  - Learns from pixels to play flappy bird
- - Uses DQN from Mnih et al.
+ - Uses DQN from Mnih et al. w/ target network
 2. [Yenchenlin.
 Deep Reinforcement Learning for Flappy Bird.
 Github, 2016](https://github.com/yenchenlin/DeepLearningFlappyBird)
  - Implementation of the approach.
 Inspired by the work of Chen.
+Modified the velocity so that the bird doesn't jump as high
 3. [johnnycode8.
 Train the DQN Algorithm on Flappy Bird, Youtube, 2024](https://github.com/johnnycode8/dqn_pytorch)
  - Implements the dueling-dqn approach on the simplified observation space.
 4. [xviniette.
 Flappy Bird with PPO, Github, 2024](https://github.com/xviniette/FlappyLearning)